-Autumn sage is a low-maintenance plant.
-It’s happy in either full or part sun.
-It keeps its attractive, mounding form with minimal pruning and produces no obvious litter.
+Autumn sage is a low-maintenance plant that keeps its attractive, mounding form with minimal pruning and produces no obvious litter.

-Its brilliant tubular flowers attract hummingbirds, butterflies, and bees.
+Its small but brilliant tubular flowers attract hummingbirds, butterflies, and bees.
 It is also an important host plant for many native moths.

-Unlike many plants with “sage” in their name, autumn sage is a true sage (i.e., member of the Lamiaceae or mint family).
+Unlike many plants with “sage” in their name, autumn sage is a true sage (i.e., member of the Salvia genus).
 It has a somewhat minty herbal aroma which seems to repel deer, rabbits, and javelinas.

 Why I Like This Plant